Aashis6/Interview-Questions/AWS/AWS_interview.md

 Managing concurrency is crucial for ensuring optimal performance and cost-effectiveness of Lambda functions.
 By adjusting the concurrency limits based on the workload requirements, you can control how many function invocations can occur simultaneously, preventing resource exhaustion and managing costs effectively.

+# Question 19

-# Difference between ALB and NLB?
+Difference between ALB and NLB?

 ALB (Application Load Balancer) and NLB (Network Load Balancer) are both load balancing services offered by AWS, but they serve different purposes and have different characteristics: